Pudendal Neuralgia Treatment

 A rarer cause of chronic pelvic and genital pain is a disease called Pudendal Neuralgia.
 I have treated many patients over the past few years with this diagnosis, and it has been professionally rewarding for me – and a long-overdue relief for them.

-I have helped pudendal neuralgia sufferers from all over the world and the US, including patients from British Columbia, London, Ecuador, Idaho, New York, Texas, Georgia, South Carolina, Montana, Oregon, Arizona, Nevada, California, Utah, Kansas, Alaska, Hawaii, and Michigan.
+My offices are in Bellevue and Seattle, WA, but I have helped pudendal neuralgia sufferers from all over the world and the US, including patients from California, Oregon, Idaho, British Columbia, New York, Texas, Georgia, South Carolina, Montana, Arizona, Nevada, Utah, Kansas, Michigan, Alaska, Hawaii, London, and Ecuador.
 I may be able to help you, too.

 What Is Pudendal Neuralgia?